VBS-analytics/Temple_project/docs/deployment/ubuntu-docker.md

    sudo systemctl enable --now temple-platform
    ```

-With this setup, the application will keep running on `172.21.12.77` and can safely serve the ~10 internal users you expect.
+With this setup, the application will keep running on the host you configured and can safely serve the ~10 internal users you expect.
 Adjust resource limits (CPU/memory) via Docker if the load grows.